ex-zee-ex/lil_waaaves_sqrt-PI-/README.md

 https://youtu.be/PYapmZSiSE4 is a handy dandy video tutorial on how to get started playing around in heres!

-https://youtu.be/LNDmF9-AcW8 on how to use the audio visualizer and midi mapping functions

 https://vimeo.com/andreijay for many examples of this program in action.